Carlsbad Child Custody Attorney

 Child visitation is often discussed during a child custody case.

 If a parent has physical custody of the child less than half of the time, they can receive a visitation order.
-A visitation order can be agreed upon by both parents or enforced by the court.
+An order can be agreed upon by both parents or enforced by the court.

 Under California law, visitation is organized into three categories: